-(as of 2020-06-08)
+(as of 2020-02-10)

-Dr. Richard Forno is a Senior Lecturer in the UMBC Department of Computer Science and Electrical Engineering, where he directs the UMBC Graduate Cybersecurity Program and serves as the Assistant Director of UMBC’s Center for Cybersecurity.
+Dr. Richard Forno is a Principal Lecturer in the UMBC Department of Computer Science and Electrical Engineering, where he directs the UMBC Graduate Cybersecurity Program and serves as the Assistant Director of UMBC’s Center for Cybersecurity.
 Prior to academia, his twenty-year career in operational cybersecurity spanned the government, military, and private sector in both technical and management roles, including helping build a formal cybersecurity program for the US House of Representatives, serving as the first Chief Security Officer for Network Solutions (then, the global center of the internet DNS system), consulting to Fortune 100 companies, and more.
 Dr. Forno’s research interests, rooted in both cybersecurity principles and the humanities, explore the relationships between technology, security, and society in areas including information age conflict, risk communication, resiliency, and the social shaping of technology within networked organizations.
 Dr. Forno holds degrees in international relations from American University and Salve Regina University, and is a graduate of Valley Forge Military College and the United States Naval War College.
-His doctoral research at Curtin University of Technology explored the complex nature of security informatics and risk communication.
+His doctoral research at Curtin University of Technology explored the complex nature of security informatics and risk communication for internet-based organizations.

-Before academia, Richard’s twenty-year career includes helping build a formal cybersecurity program for the United States House of Representatives and serving as the first Chief Security Officer at Network Solutions (then, the global center of the internet DNS system), and consulting for the Department of Defense and Fortune 500 companies.
-He has worked with all levels of management at government, military and commercial clients on technical and non-technical projects pertaining to information operations, cybersecurity, technology test & evaluation, and critical infrastructure protection.
-From 2000-2004, he was co-founder & CTO to various consulting startups.
+Before academia, Richard’s career includes helping build a formal cybersecurity program for the United States House of Representatives and serving as the first Chief Security Officer at Network Solutions (then, the global center of the internet DNS system), and consulting to the Department of Defense and Fortune 500 companies.
+His professional expertise centers around cybersecurity operations – especially incident handling, risk communications, vulnerability assessment, and security awareness – and providing actionable third-option perspectives and executive guidance to clients on technology assessment and cyber resiliency.